East of England

 Through LENs, funders have invested in measures to achieve carbon reduction and sequestration, flood risk mitigation, soil regeneration, biodiversity and habitat creation, water quality improvements and resilient supply chains.

-The 2024 trade saw £3 million invested in 41 different types of regenerative measures, with 112 farms involved across the region, covering a total of 14,627 hectares.
-The most popular regenerative practices in this region include:
+The 2025 trade saw £1.73 million invested in 61 different types of regenerative measures, with 155 farms involved across the region and more than 23,800 hectares worth of measures contracted.

 Reduced cultivation systems (reduced/no till cultivations), which can retain soil surface organic matter, preserve good soil structure and fertility, resulting in soil conditions that improve water infiltration rates and reduce risk of loss of particulate P and sediment.